in conversation with: RITIK AGRAWAL

-Indian street photographer Ritik Agrawal is currently studying Business Analytics but started to connect to his city and people through his camera when he found the genre of street photography in 2019.
+Indian street photographer Ritik Agrawal is currently studying Business Analytics but started to connect to his city and people through his camera when he found the genre of street photography a few years ago.

 Tell us a bit about yourself.
 How did you become interested in photography?